-Name DR. LEONG WAN LEONG Age 64 Nationality Malaysian Qualification Bachelor of Science Degree in Chemical Engineering, National Cheng Kung University, Taiwan Master of Science Degree in Process Analysis and Development, University of Aston Birmingham, United Kingdom Ph.D, University of Malaya Position on Board Independent Non-Executive Director Date of Appointment 15 November 2005 Working Experience He joined the University of Malaya in 1977 where he lectured, tutored and conducted research.
-Between mid 1980s until 1996, he held various positions at the Palm Oil Research Institute of Malaysia ("PORIM"), currently known as Malaysia Palm Oil Board.
-He is a trained assessor for the implementation and auditing of ISO 9000 Quality System for the palm oil industry and also the main assessing officer for PORIM's Certificate of Competency Schemes for palm oil refineries and palm oil mills.
-In addition, he is also responsible for organising the Diploma and other certified training programs for palm oil mill engineers, production supervisors and laboratory conductors.
-Other directorships of public companies Nil Family relationship with any director and/or major shareholders of the Company Nil Conflict of interest with the Company Nil List of convictions for offences within the past ten (10) years other than traffic offences Nil Committee Chairman of the Remuneration Committee Member of the Nomination Committee Member of the Audit Committee

-Name LIM KAH POON

-Age 65
+Age

 Nationality Malaysian

-Qualification Fellow of the Institute of Chartered Accountants in Ireland Member of the Malaysian Institute of Accountants
+• Fellow of the Institute of Chartered Accountants in Ireland

+• Member of the Malaysian Institute of Accountants

 Position on Board Independent Non-Executive Director

 Date of Appointment 22 May 2013

-Working Experience Mr. Lim, a Chartered Accountant with a broad based business experience, he spent the early part of his professional career with Ernst &amp; Whinney in Dublin, Ireland and Price Waterhouse in Kuala Lumpur/Penang for approximately 12 years.
+Mr. Lim, a Chartered Accountant with a broad based business experience.
+He spent the early part of his professional career with Ernst & Whinney in Dublin, Ireland and Price Waterhouse in Kuala Lumpur/Penang for approximately 12 years.
 He was the Branch Manager of Price Waterhouse, Penang when he left the firm in 1983.

-He joined Malaysia Tobacco Company Berhad ("MTC") - a subsidiary of British American Tobacco Company Ltd ("BAT"), in June 1983, where he held various senior finance positions over a 15 years period, including the position of Financial Controller from 1990 to June 1996.
+He joined Malaysia Tobacco Company Berhad ("MTC") - a subsidiary of British American Tobacco Company Ltd ("BAT"), in June 1983, where he held various senior finance positions over a 15 years-period, including the position of Financial Controller from 1990 to June 1996.
 From July 1996, he assumed the Regional Audit role, responsible for facilitating and identifying the key business risks and evaluating the respective control environment in all the key BAT operations in the Asia Pacific Region with the top management and ensuring that the business risks and weaknesses in the control environment were properly addressed, managed or minimised.

 In 1998, he joined a local I.T. company, also quoted on Bursa Malaysia Securities Berhad, as its Chief Financial Officer.
 His finance and regional audit portfolios in both MTC/BAT and the local I.T. company provide him with the wide experience covering financial and management accounting and control, formulation of corporate policies and strategies, risks management, corporate governance, business and tax planning and the role of internal audit under the ever changing corporate environment.

-He left his last company in September 2001 in order to focus on his business advisory and consultancy work.
-To-date, he has undertaken corporate exercises involving Initial Public Offering, mergers &amp; acquisitions, rights issue, project financing and others.
+He left his last company in September 2001 in order to focus on his business and financial advisory work.

-He is currently an Independent Non-Executive Director and the Chairman of the

-Audit Committee and a member of the Nomination, Remuneration and Tender Board Committees of HeveaBoard Berhad, a company quoted on the Bursa Malaysia Securities Berhad.
+He is currently an Independent Non-Executive Director and the Chairman of the Audit Committee and a member of the Nomination, Remuneration and Tender Board Committees of HeveaBoard Berhad, a company quoted on the Bursa Malaysia Securities Berhad.
 He was appointed to the Board on 1 October 2004.

+Working Experience

-He is also the Independent Non-Executive Director and the Chairman of the Audit Committee of Pineapple Resources Berhad (appointed to the Board on 30 April 2013).
-Other directorships of public companies HeveaBoard Berhad Pineapple Resources Berhad Family relationship with any director and/or major shareholders of the Company Nil Conflict of interest with the Company Nil List of convictions for offences within the past ten (10) years other than traffic offences Nil Committee Chairman of the Audit Committee Chairman of the Nomination Committee Member of the Remuneration Committee
+He is also the Independent Non-Executive Director and the Chairman of the Audit Committee of Pineapple Resources Berhad and Chuan Huat Resources Berhad (appointed to the Board on 30 April 2013 and 27 February 2015 respectively).

+Other directorships of public companies

+HeveaBoard Berhad

+- Pineapple Resources Berhad

+- · Chuan Huat Resources Berhad

+- Spring Energy Resources Berhad

+Family relationship with any director and/or major shareholders of the Company

+Conflict of interest with the Company

+List of convictions for offences within the past ten (10) years other than traffic offences

+Committee

+- · Chairman of the Audit Committee

+- Chairman of the Nomination Committee

+- Member of the Remuneration Committee